Integrated Waste Management Facilities

 (Advanced incineration and flue gas treatment technology adopted by I·PARK1 - Process Flow Diagram)

-Air quality monitoring stations will be set up at Shek Kwu Chau (SKC), Cheung Chau and South Lantau to provide objective data on local air quality to ensure that the operation of I·PARK1 will not affect the surrounding environment.
-An action level will be set at 95% of the emission limits to provide early alarm such that we will take appropriate actions according to a formulated plan which will include ceasing the MSW feeding and preparing for shut down of the incineration system.
+Air quality monitoring stations of I·PARK1 have been set up at Shek Kwu Chau (SKC), Cheung Chau and South Lantau to provide objective data on local air quality to ensure that the operation of I·PARK1 will not affect the surrounding environment.
+An action level has been set at 95% of the emission limits to provide early alarm such that we can take appropriate actions according to a formulated plan which include ceasing the MSW feeding and preparing for shut down of the incineration system.

 Tsang Tsui Ash Lagoons site